sandialabs/OWENS.jl/docs/src/indepth_installation.md

 There is also a OWENSOpenFASTWrappers.jl/deps/legacy_build.jl script which can be useful.

 Then, within OWENS, you would provide the path to the resulting binaries you'd like to use (e.g. adi_lib="buildpath/openfast/build/modules/AeroDyn/libaerodyn_inflow_c_binding.so") instead of the default, which points to the precompiled OWENSOpenFAST_jll.jl binaries.

+# Set up SSH Keys
+If you choose to install packages using ssh instead of https, (or if you make a private repository), you'll need to set up SSH keys.
+Note that for installation behind the Sandia network, you will need to be on the network and follow additional instructions at https://wiki.sandia.gov/pages/viewpage.action?pageId=227381234#SandiaProxyConfiguration,Troubleshooting&HTTPS/SSLinterception-SSLCertificate.1.
+For windows, note that you may have to use id_ecdsa keys.

+    # Go to your gihub account settings
+    # left side, SSH and GPG keys
+    # new ssh key
+    # name: owensrepos # or whatever you'd like
+    # back in the terminal, use the following, or the equivalent for Windows found in the github docs (https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+    ssh-keygen -t rsa -m PEM -C username@youremail.gov
+    # enter, enter, enter (i.e. use defaults with !NO PASSWORD! since it is not necessary)
+    cd ~
+    ls -a
+    cd .ssh
+    vim id_rsa.pub
+    #copy the contents to github.com (User icon > Settings > SSH and GPG > New SSH Key) and paste them back in your browser to the ssh key box and create the key
+    # esc : q enter # to get out of vim
+    cd ~

+Additionally, if you find that your ssh is erroring when you try to install packages, try editing your ~/.ssh/config and add:

+    Host *
+    PubkeyAcceptedAlgorithms +ssh-rsa
+    PubkeyAcceptedAlgorithms +ssh-ed25519